castacks/UniCeption/README.md

 ## License

-The code in this repository is licensed under a [BSD 3-Clause License](LICENSE).
+The code in this repository is licensed under a fully open-source [BSD 3-Clause License](LICENSE).

 ## Acknowledgements